CeriosTesting/xml-poto/docs/features/validation.md

 ## Strict Validation Mode

 **Strict validation** enforces type safety by catching configuration errors where nested objects lack proper type information.
-This is especially important for features like `@XmlQueryable` that require proper class instantiation.
+This is especially important for features like `@XmlDynamic` that require proper class instantiation.

 ### The Problem